 You've watched them comically waddle about and tap dance and sing on the big screen.
 You've admired their always black tie party-ready attire.
 You've heard fascinating facts about their parenting habits.
 But do you really know penguins?

 I won't spoil it... yet!
-But a penguin's webbed feet feel nothing like I imagined.
-And a penguin has more feathers than I ever would have guessed.
+But a penguin's webbed feet feel nothing like you'd imagine.
+And a penguin has more feathers than you ever would have guessed.
 And penguins... well... how do I say this delicately?
 You really would not want them swimming in your pool or sitting on your lap, if you catch my drift!

 Penguin Poop Happens

 Penguin specialist Josh Davis introduced us to Yellow Blue, a female African penguin.
 After she wobbled freely around the climate-controlled encounter room, acclimating to her new audience and eliciting delighted giggles from the kids in our small group, Davis told us a bit about Mystic Aquarium's penguin population.
-The Roger Tory Peterson Penguin Exhibit, which opened in 1989, is home to more than 28 penguins as of 2014 including nearly a dozen mated pairs.
+The Roger Tory Peterson Penguin Exhibit is home to more than 28 penguins including nearly a dozen mated pairs.

 What Does a Penguin Feel Like?